-White oak trees prefer a minimum of four hours of direct sunlight per day.
-While happiest in well-drained, neutral to slightly acidic soil, they can adapt to other conditions.
+A white oak tree can live for centuries.
+As a shade tree, it is popular because of its spreading canopy that filters out sunlight.
+As trees go, this kind matures at a slow to medium pace with height increases of up to 24 inches per year.
+While happiest in well-drained, neutral to the slightly acidic soil, they can adapt to other conditions.
 This includes occasionally wet soil and moderate drought.
-Since white oaks develop strong branches, they won’t succumb easily to stormy weather.
+Since white oaks develop sturdy branches, they won’t succumb easily to stormy weather.
 They’ll also put on a spectacular show for you in the fall with leaves that turn vibrant shades of red and burgundy.